 Hemp protein is made by cold-pressing Hemp seeds to remove the seeds’ natural oils.
-The resulting Hemp seed cake is them milled and sifted into a powder before going through an extra sifting stage to remove much of the fiber, leaving refined protein behind.
+The resulting Hemp seed cake is then milled and sifted into a powder before going through an extra sifting stage to remove much of the fibre, leaving refined protein behind.

 This is the key difference between the production of hemp protein powder and other protein powders.

 We’ve written an entire article on Hemp Protein, check it out here.